-Indians in the north-eastern state of Mizoram consume the highest share of tobacco, while the south-western state of Maharashtra consumes the lowest, making the national average close to eleven percent.
-There is a significantly higher percentage of smokers among males than females in the country, a factor that reflects gender restrictions in the society.
+Indians in the north-eastern state of Tripura consumed the highest share of tobacco in 2017.
+In contrast, the south-western state of Goa consumed the lowest, making the national average close to 29 percent.
+There is a significantly higher percentage of male smokers than females in the country, a factor that reflects gender restrictions in society.

 A series of legal precautions and warnings came into effect at the turn of the millennium.
-It started with banning advertising of tobacco and alcohol use, followed by making pictorial warnings on products mandatory.
-A Supreme Court judgment in 2001 banned smoking in public spaces in the country and this was followed by a series of governmental anti-tobacco advertisements followed this messaging.
+It started with banning advertising of tobacco and alcohol use, followed by mandatory pictorial warnings on products.
+A Supreme Court judgment in 2001 banned smoking in public spaces in the country, and a series of governmental anti-tobacco advertisements followed this messaging.
 Public spaces and restaurants have designated areas for smoking.
 The ban on the sale, manufacture, distribution, and storage of gutka and all its variants was implemented in May 2013 and consequent notifications have enforced a strict ban on all smokeless tobacco products.